Kademi/keditor/README.md

  * @option {Function} onComponentDuplicated Callback will be called when a component is duplicated.
 Arguments: event, originalComponent, newComponent
  * @option {Function} onComponentSelected Callback will be called when a component is selected.
 Arguments: event, selectedComponent
  * @option {Function} onComponentSnippetDropped Callback will be called after a component snippet is dropped into a container.
 Arguments: event, newComponent, droppedComponent
+ * @option {Function} onDynamicContentLoaded Callback will be called after dynamic content is loaded.
+Arguments: dynamicElement, response, status, xhr
+ * @option {Function} onDynamicContentError Callback will be called if loading dynamic content is error, abort or timeout.
+Arguments: dynamicElement, response, status, xhr
  */
 $.keditor.DEFAULTS = {
     btnMoveContainerText: '<i class="fa fa-sort"></i>',